besford/pokerapp/README.md

 # pokerapp
 Pokerapp is a web application which simulates a single hand of poker.
-Pokerapp may be played with up to four players, either human or AI.
-This project was written in Java Spring to experiment with selenium and junit for the purposes of integration and acceptance testing.
+This hand may be played with up to four players, which may be either human or AI.
+This project was written for the purposes of experimentation with selenium and JUnity in integration and acceptance testing.